The Best-Ever, Only-Recipe-You'll-Ever-Need: Homemade Guacamole

 If you’re unsure what to put in your guacamole, it’s always a good idea to start off by preparing a simple guacamole and then to spice it up with additional ingredients according to your personal taste.
 Premium ingredients like organic avocados or high-quality olive oil sure paid off for us.

 If you love spice as much as our jury, we would definitely recommend adding some finely diced jalapeno or Serrano pepper.
 Another option is to use ground spices or ready-to-use guacamole seasoning.
 It brings everything together and dials up the flavor—plus, the natural creaminess of the avocado is there to keep things balanced.

 If you want to make a guacamole seasoning mix yourself, simply blend some garlic powder, onion powder, cayenne pepper or dried chili flakes, dried cilantro, and a pinch of salt and cumin.

 Taste differs.
 Some people love the authentic Mexican guacamole, some prefer it more spicy and chunky, while other like their avocado—grilled?
 There’s no universal recipe for everyone but you can always try and experiment with different ingredients and variations to find the world’s best guacamole…according to you!

 Now that we know how to make guacamole, it’s time to properly enjoy it.
 If you’re curious about what dishes go well with guacamole?
 For us, it’s pretty much everything we love: nachos, quesadillas, fajitas, and enchiladas—or dip tortilla chips in it.
 It’s also great with roasted vegetables or to add a kick to salad variations.

 And now it’s up to you!
 What’s your favorite guacamole recipe?
 Do you have any of your own tips?
-Comment below or send us your recipe at email@example.com to be published on Kitchen Stories!
+Comment below or upload your recipe to our app to share it with the community.

 Published on July 8, 2018